-The above photo was taken by Dick Smith circa 1950.
+The above photo was taken by Dick Smith in the late 1950's.
 The postcard reads: "Ride the 3200-ft Chair Tramway to the top of Mt.
 Rowe at the Million Dollar Belknap Mountain Recreation Area and view beautiful Lake Winnipesaukee and the majestic White Mountains."

-Built in 1937, this single chairlift was one of the first chairlifts in the country (the fourth).
+Built in 1937, this single chairlift was one of the first chairlifts in ther country (the fourth).
 The first chairlifts in the world had been built only a year earlier at Sun Valley, Idaho, copied from the banana lifts used in Central America to load United Fruit cargo vessels.
 The Rowe Mountain chairlift was the first chairlift in New England, preceding by three years the second New England chairlift, which was built at Stowe, Vermont in 1940.
-The original chairlift at Gunstock, the Rowe Mountain chairlift was 3300 feet long and rose over 700 feet.
+The original chairlift at Gunstock (the ski area changed its name in 1959 from Belknap to Gunstock), the Rowe Mountain chairlift was 3200 feet long and rose 714 feet.
+It ran at 400' per minute, so a ride to the top took about 8 minutes.
+Officially its capacity was said to be 200 persons per hour.
+Under construction in 1937, the chairlift was completed on January 15, 1938.
+This followed less than a year after the area had officially opened on February 28, 1937, with the Eastern Ski Championships, a ski jumping event.
+The area already had some trails, built by the Winnipesaukee Ski Club, formed in 1918, but no lifts.

 In the 1940's and 1950's, it was a very popular summertime activity to take this unique new ride to the top of Mt.
 Rowe.
 By the 1960's, summertime rides were on the decline, as wintertime skiing had blossomed all over New England, and chairlifts had become commonplace.
 However, it is still possible to take a summertime chairlift ride at Gunstock on certain event days.